CMS edit user interface

 -

-Content page – This is the main content area.
-What you see and can do here depends on the selected page type and how your access rights were set up.
+Content page – The main content area.
+The display depends on the selected page type and your access rights configuration.

 -